 The ammunition was tested in a twenty-four inch barreled Savage model 111, equipped with AccuTrigger ™, but without the AccuStock ™, topped with a Nikon 3-9 X 40 Pro Staff scope.
 All range tests were performed at one hundred yards off sandbag rests with a Chrony brand chronograph.
-Test conditions were 4000 feet MSL, sixty five degrees Fahrenheit, and sixty percent humidity.
+Test conditions were 4000 feet MSL, 60 degrees Fahrenheit, and 60% humidity.

 This load averaged 1.6 MOA.
 Given such accuracy, the round’s max point blank range, with MOA deviation factored in, is 245 yards.
 The bullet will decelerate to 2000 fps (minimum reliable expansion velocity for most bullets) at 480 yards, and max effective range into a six and a half inch diameter circular target is 520 yards, quite sufficient for most hunting situations.

 PPU's 180 grain SP bullet's ballistic coefficient (BC) is a low, .411.
 It displays severe drift in heavy cross winds.
 Shooters must become familiar with its flight characteristics before they attempt longer shots in winds above 5 mph.